StellarSand/privacy-settings/Privacy Settings/ChatGPT.md

 At the bottom left, click on your username > go to Settings.

 ## Data Controls
-- Click on "Show" >
 - Chat History & Training: Off